It’s an odd phenomenon: humans are simultaneously trying to survive and kill ourselves off.

 If only we didn’t have those stupid obstacles in the way.

 So this is my area of inquiry, and the reason behind this blog’s name.
-How can we survive in spite of ourselves (and marketing)?
+How can we survive in spite of ourselves (and really good marketing)?

-My interest in the obstacles to health arose when I was writing for U.S. News’ health blog several years back.
-They eventually let me ditch the “top 4 things” posts and report on phenomena like smellvertising and gymphobia.
-I also wrote for the weight loss company IdealShape for 6 years, listening to so many of their customers describe their struggles, frustrations, and hard-won triumph.
+My interest in the barriers to health arose when I was writing for U.S. News’ health blog several years back.
+They eventually let me ditch the listicles and report on phenomena like smellvertising and gymphobia.
+I also wrote for the weight loss company IdealShape for 6 years, listening to many their customers describe their struggles, frustrations, and hard-won triumph.